Sex differences in psychology: Memory

 The results from research on sex differences in memory are mixed and inconsistent, as some studies show no difference, and others show a female or male advantage.
-Females tend to perform better in episodic memory tasks and access their memories faster than males and use more emotional terms when describing memories.
-Females also outperform men in random word recall, semantic memory and autobiographical memory.
+Women tend to perform better in episodic memory tasks and access their memories faster than men and use more emotional terms when describing memories.
+Women also outperform men in random word recall, semantic memory and autobiographical memory.
 Men are more likely to get the gist of events rather than be aware of specific details.
-Men also recall more factual information like childhood memories better than females, and also have increased spatial based memories.
+Men also recall more factual information like childhood memories better than women, and also have increased spatial based memories.
 Men use strategies where they use mental spatial maps and are better at knowing absolute direction, like north and south.
 Women use landmarks and directional cues for spatial navigation.
 Also, estradiol, a hormone found in women, affects learning and memory.
 Estradiol affects the function related to memory in the brain because it maintains cognitive function by increasing nervous tissue growth in the brain to help maintain memory.
 Though women experience brain fog when they go through menopause, it has been attributed to stress and processes in frontal neural networks instead.